Meehad/CSP/README.md

 3. **Admin:** District collectors manage the overall operations and ensure smooth functioning.

 ## Problem Statement
-In many districts, communication between departments and citizens is often fragmented, leading to inefficient data collection and event management.
-CSP addresses these challenges by providing a centralized platform that streamlines interactions and feedback collection.
+In many districts, communication between departments and citizens is often fragmented, leading to inefficient data collection, lack of awareness about events, and difficulties in reporting complaints.
+The Centralized Survey Portal addresses these challenges by providing a unified platform that streamlines interactions, enhances data collection, and improves overall governance.

-## Our Solution
-The CSP app centralizes various departmental functions, allowing for streamlined data collection, event management, and citizen engagement.
-By enabling direct feedback and communication channels, we create a more efficient governance model.

-## Advantages
-- **Streamlined Communication:** Reduces the distance between citizens and departments.
-- **User-Centric Design:** Focuses on citizen engagement and satisfaction.
-- **Data Analysis:** Facilitates easy data analysis for better decision-making.
-- **Comprehensive Features:** Covers all essential functionalities for effective governance.
 ## Installation

 ### Prerequisites